 Findings: The end walls facing NW Glisan Street are sparsely detailed and with the exception of the one bay of Proposal .01 for the North elevation, lack windows completely.
-Roof top mechanical equipment is away from the 13th Avenue frontage and is located at the rear, extreme-northeastern corner of the building.
+Roof top mechanical equipment is away from the district at the rear, extreme-northeastern corner of the building.
 It sits behind the building's parapet wall away from view.
 Therefore this guideline is met.